thoni56/dokuwiki2wikijs/README.md

 # Features

 - Convert latest version of `dokuwiki` pages into markdown
-- Un-escape markdown headers in any potention `markdowku` pages (it is an extension to `dokuwiki` which can render markdown "natively" so they are stored as markdown and thus escaped by the `pandoc` conversion)
+- Transparent handling of any potention `markdowku` pages (it is an extension to `dokuwiki` which can render markdown "natively" so they are stored as markdown)
 - Uses the first line, if it is a heading, for the title meta-data, if not the basename of the file is used instead
 - Un-mangle Unicode filenames (`%C3B6` etc) back to genuine unicode